 3 – Subject: Make this clear that it relates to the email content

 4 – Always use Business English: No slang or regional words, use English that all can understand.
-Colleagues overseas should not be reading your emails and not understand any part of it.
+Colleagues overseas should not be reading your emails and not understand any part of them.

 5 – Attachments: state that there is an attachment.

-As a PA remember that a miscommunication in your email will reflect badly on you.
-As this is a part of your job description and is what a PA should be good at.
+As a PA remember that miscommunication in your email will reflect badly on you.
+This is a part of your job description and is what a PA should be good at.
 You are often representing the company or your manager with an email, so do not allow a bad email to reflect badly on your manager.
-If you damage the image of the company this can be an issue that also reflect badly upon you.
+If you damage the image of the company this can be an issue that also reflects badly upon you.